Ghurtchu/build-your-own-stuff/README.md

-# Build your own X
+# Build your own stuff

 The repo unifies the solutions for https://codingchallenges.substack.com/